Zymbit-Docs/docs/content/bootware-one-zero/utilities/zbimager/index.md

 --root-tarball                   Use this root tarball

+--binary-image                   Convert a binary image to a zymbit image

 --image-name                     The image name of the zymbit image

 --image-version                  The image version of the zymbit image